vladskvortsov/mind-project1-2-pipeline/README.md

 # EC2-Cloudfront-S3-Deploy
-This pipeline deploys Cloudfront cache and S3 bucket for storing frontend, and VPC, security group, IAM instance profile and EC2 instance for running backend containers.
-Containers are stored in the private ECR, and running using docker compose.
+This pipeline deploys Cloudfront cache and S3 bucket for storing frontend also VPC, security group, IAM instance profile and EC2 instance for running backend containers.
+Containers are stored in the private ECR, and running using Docker Compose.
 For automation used terraform code running on GitHub Actions.

 ## Technologies Used: